 How to prepare for your test

 Prepare for your Folate (Serum) Blood Test by following these instructions.
-You should take this test before you take any medication or vitamin/mineral supplements.
+Take your sample at least 24 hours after any vitamin or mineral supplements.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.

 Test limitations